hediet/blog/content/posts/2019/9/ts-lang-service-plugin/index.post.md

 At this point, we can already start debugging the tests.
 As you can see, if the currently executed method is changed, it is simply reexecuted when continuing.
-This is almost like an inline playground for refactorings:
+With my [debug visualizer extension](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer) for VS Code, this is almost like an inline playground for refactorings:

 ![](./hot-reload-demo.gif)